orbs-network/orbs-spec/behaviors/services/virtual-machine.md

 * Validate that the method exists and has appropriate permissions for execution.

 #### Execute
+* Validate the transaction signature by performing: `Sender and Signature Validation`.
+* Execute the contract method and return its result.
 * Contract code cannot update state (state writes must throw an error).
-* Execute the contract method and return its result.

 &nbsp;
 ## `ProcessTransactionSet` (method)